-Before understanding what is tax audit, let us have a clarity on meaning of the term ‘audit’.
-Dictionary meaning of the term ‘Audit’ suggests that it is an official inspection of an organisation’s accounts and production of report, typically by an independent body/ a systematic review or assessment of something.
+Before understanding what is tax audit, let us understand the term ‘audit’.
+Dictionary meaning of the term ‘Audit’ suggests that it is an official inspection of an organisation’s accounts and production of report, typically by an independent body.
+It is also referred to a systematic review or assessment of something.

 What is tax audit?

 There are various kinds of audit being conducted under different laws such as company audit/statutory audit conducted under company law provisions, cost audit, stock audit etc.

 Similarly, income tax law also mandates an audit called ‘Tax Audit’.
 As the name itself suggests, tax audit is an examination or review of accounts of any business or profession carried out by taxpayers from an income tax viewpoint.
 It makes the process of income computation for filing of return of income easier.